hicham1236/Customer_Churn_Prediction/README.md

 The dataset used in this project is data_Customer_Churn.csv, which contains the following information about customers:

-/item Demographic details
+  - Demographic details

-Account information
+  - Account information

-Services subscribed
+  - Services subscribed

-Churn status
+  - Churn status

 ## Notebooks

 The analysis and modeling process is documented in the Customer_Churn.ipynb notebook.
 This notebook includes:

-Data preprocessing and exploration
+  - Data preprocessing and exploration

-Feature engineering
+  - Feature engineering

-Model training and evaluation
+  - Model training and evaluation

-Results and insights
+  - Results and insights

 ## Key Features

-Data Visualization: Understand customer churn patterns through insightful plots.
+  - Data Visualization: Understand customer churn patterns through insightful plots.

-Machine Learning Models: Compare multiple models, including Logistic Regression, Decision Trees, and Random Forest.
+  - Machine Learning Models: Compare multiple models, including Logistic Regression, Decision Trees, and Random Forest.

-Performance Metrics: Evaluate models using metrics such as accuracy, precision, recall, and F1 score.
+  - Performance Metrics: Evaluate models using metrics such as accuracy, precision, recall, and F1 score.

-Results
+## Results

-The project aims to identify key factors influencing churn and build a predictive model with high accuracy.
-Key findings and visualizations are available in the notebook.
+The project aims to identify key factors influencing churn and build a highly accurate predictive model.
+The notebook contains key findings and visualizations.

 ## Contributing